 Linda and Doug Studebaker from Burlingame, California — 15 minutes away from San Francisco — are offering their kids’ treehouse up as a “special retreat” to adults — no children allowed — for $275 a night.

 “Suitable for candle-light dinners, relaxing, reflecting, rejuvenating & simply enjoying the sights and sounds of nature – birds singing, a squirrel scampering across the roof!
-Enjoy the sunset or sunrise with a beautiful view of the San Francisco Bay from the wrap-around deck,” the couple writes in their Airbnb listing of their arboreal property.
+Enjoy the sunset or sunrise with a beautiful view of the San Francisco Bay from the wrap-around deck similar to the ones you see at this decking company catalog,” the couple writes in their Airbnb listing of their arboreal property.

 The treehouse, built on a 150-year-old live oak, consists of a bedroom, a “lower level chaise/reading nook,” and a separate kitchenette and bathroom located in the Studebakers’ log home.
 It is located